 - Are you worried about your loved one’s drinking/drug use?

-- Do you feel lost on how to cope with your loved one’s alcohol/drug use?
+- Do you feel lost in coping with your loved one’s alcohol/drug use?

 - Do you avoid situations that may trigger drug use/heavy drinking for your loved one?

-- Do you find yourself taking on the consequences intended for the drug user/drinker?
+- Do you find yourself taking on the consequences for the drug user/drinker?

 - Do you think you are the cause of the addiction or that you can control it?

-- Do you find yourself on a rollercoaster of emotions pertaining to the alcoholic/drug user’s addiction (possibly only feeling “good” when your loved one is sober)?
+- Are you on a rollercoaster of emotions about the alcoholic/drug user’s addiction (possibly only feeling “good” when your loved one is sober)?

 If you answered “yes” to any of these questions, going to an Al-Anon meeting may be right for you.
 Attending this support group will help guide you on a path of healing and peace when coping with a loved one’s alcoholism/addiction.